Microfeller

 React’s mammoth community

-React has the most popular community .
-There's an enormous amount of libraries and tools targeted to solve almost any kind of task.
+React has the most popular community External resource .
+There’s an enormous amount of libraries and tools targeted to solve almost any kind of task.
 Community support gives depth and reliability, a kind of 'protective net' for your probable failures and line disturbances.

 Emerging communities